Information on COVID-19

 - a sore throat;

-- a stuffy or runny nose; or
+- sneezing and a runny nose; or

 Testing is free, unless you require a test for travel overseas.
-You must contact a medical practice if you need a test to travel overseas.
+You must contact a medical practice if you need a COVID-19 test to travel overseas.

 Stay informed from reliable sources about COVID-19